Stability of torsion subgroups of elliptic curves over non-Galois extensions of odd prime degree: Introduction

-Before stating our next result, we note that our analysis, which leverages the properties of non-Galois cubic extensions (cf. Proposition~\ref{prop:non-Gal_3}), allows us to refine the classification of torsion subgroups over cubic extensions given by Najman~\cite[Theorem~1]{Na16}.
-In particular, certain torsion structures that can occur over general cubic extensions are excluded in the non-Galois case.
-Theorem~\ref{thm:non-Gal_p} when $K=\bbq$ and $p=3$ refines \cite[Theorem~1]{Na16} as follows.
+Before stating our next result, we note that our analysis, which leverages the properties of non-Galois quintic extensions, allows us to refine the classification of torsion subgroups over quintic extensions, given by Gonz{\'a}lez-Jim{\'e}nez~\cite[Theorem~1]{Go17}.
+In particular, certain torsion structures that can occur over general quintic extensions can be excluded in the non-Galois case by our result, Theorem~\ref{thm:non-Gal_p} when $K=\bbq$ and $p=5$, refining \cite[Theorem~1]{Go17} as follows:

-\begin{cor}[{Refinement of \cite[Theorem~1]{Na16}}] Let $E/\bbq$ an elliptic curve over $\bbq$ and $L/\bbq$ a non-Galois cubic extension.
+\begin{cor}[{Refinement of \cite[Theorem~1]{Go17}}] Let $E/\bbq$ an elliptic curve over $\bbq$ and $L/\bbq$ a non-Galois quintic extension.
 Then, the torsion subgroup $E\left(L\right)_{\tors}$ is isomorphic to one of the following: \end{cor}

+Another application of Theorem~\ref{thm:non-Gal_p} is that it provides a single, unified proof of a refinement of the classification of torsion subgroups over non-Galois cubic fields originally obtained through three separate results.
+Najman~\cite[Theorem~1]{Na16} classified the possible torsion subgroups over cubic extensions.
+For the case of non-Galois cubic fields, two specific torsion subgroups $\bbz/13\bbz$ and $\bbz/2\bbz \oplus \bbz/14\bbz$ are ruled out by \cite[Lemma~2.2]{JS20} and \cite[Theorem~1.2]{BrNa17}, respectively.
+Theorem~\ref{thm:non-Gal_p} rules out both groups at once, providing a streamlined and conceptually unified independent proof given in Section~\ref{sec:application} of the following corollary.